4234373333

 - All Rights Reserved.
 All views to be considered satire, parody, unprofessional-based journalism and criticism of governmental offices and protected under the constitution.

-Also, now. that this is a Canidate sight, It was paid for by Me, Thomas Morgan Canidate for Marion County Commissioner Seat 2 C
+Also, now. that this is a Canidate site, It was paid for by Me, Thomas Morgan Canidate for Marion County Commissioner Seat 2 C

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.